Traction engine: Ploughing engine

 A distinct form of traction engine, characterised by the provision of a large diameter winding drum driven by separate gearing from the steam engine.
 Onto the drum a long length of wire rope was wound, which was used to haul an implement, such as a plough, across a field, while the engine remained on the headland.
 This minimized the area of land subject to soil compaction.

 The winding drum was either mounted horizontally (below the boiler), vertically (to one side), or even concentrically, so that it encircled the boiler.
 The majority were underslung (horizontal), however, and necessitated the use of an extra-long boiler to allow enough space for the drum to fit between the front and back wheels.
 These designs were the largest and longest traction engines to be built.

 Mostly the ploughing engines worked in pairs, one on each side of the field, with the wire rope from each machine fastened to the implement to be hauled.
 The two drivers communicated by signals using the engine whistles.
+The engines in the pairs differed slightly with one designed to feed the cable out on the left side and the other on the right.
 Occasionally an alternative system was used where the plough was pulled between a single engine and an anchor.

 A variety of implements were constructed for use with ploughing engines.
 The most common were the balance plough and the cultivator – ploughing and cultivating being the most physically demanding jobs to do on an arable farm.
 Other implements could include a mole drainer, used to create an underground drainage channel or pipe, or a dredger bucket for dredging rivers or moats.
 The engines were frequently provided with a 'spud tray' on the front axle, to store the 'spuds' which would be fitted to the wheels when travelling across claggy ground.

 Ploughing engines were rare in the US; ploughs were usually hauled directly by an agricultural engine or steam tractor.